curl/everything-curl/helpers/url/get.md

 ## `CURLU_URLENCODE`

 This flag makes `curl_url_get()` URL encode the hostname part when a full URL is retrieved.
-If not set (default), libcurl returns the URL with the host name "raw" to support IDN names to appear as-is.
-IDN host names are typically using non-ASCII bytes that otherwise are percent-encoded.
+If not set (default), libcurl returns the URL with the hostname "raw" to support IDN names to appear as-is.
+IDN hostnames are typically using non-ASCII bytes that otherwise are percent-encoded.

-Note that even when not asking for URL encoding, the `%` (byte 37) is URL encoded in host names to make sure the hostname remains valid.
+Note that even when not asking for URL encoding, the `%` (byte 37) is URL encoded in hostnames to make sure the hostname remains valid.

 ## `CURLU_URLDECODE`